ibm-cloud-docs/ibm-cloud-provider-for-terraform/getting-started.md

    ```
    {: codeblock}

 6. Create a Terraform configuration file that is named `main.tf`.
 In this file, you declare the {{site.data.keyword.keymanagementserviceshort}} instance that you want to provision.
-The following example creates an {{site.data.keyword.keymanagementserviceshort}} instance that is named `my_kp` in the `us-south` region.
+The following example creates a {{site.data.keyword.keymanagementserviceshort}} instance that is named `my_kp` in the `us-south` region.
 For other options that you can declare for this resource, see the [`ibm_resource_instance` documentation](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/resource_instance){: external}.

    ```
    resource "ibm_resource_instance" "kms_instance" {